Andrew Williams

 Impact

-• Delivered an end-to-end Phase I SBIR software system from concept through final government review
+• Delivered an end-to-end Phase I SBIR software system from concept through final government review.

-• Enabled secure, non-intrusive access to legacy avionics data for validation and analytics use cases
+• Enabled secure, non-intrusive access to legacy avionics data for validation and analytics use cases.

-• Demonstrated deterministic, real-time behavior under representative operational constraints
+• Demonstrated deterministic, real-time behavior under representative operational constraints.

-• Established a scalable foundation for future prototype development and system expansion
+• Established a scalable foundation for future prototype development and system expansion.

 View SBIR topic solicitation